Showing 1 - 1 OF 1

 The Air Force ensures families with special needs are assigned to locations where required services are available.
 Family Member Relocation Clearance (FMRC) is a screening process used to identify special needs and determine the availability of services at projected locations.
 The EFMP process does not affect who is eligible for PCS, TDY, or mobility.
 Enrollment will continue as long as a special need exists.

 Personnel arriving with a Special Needs Family Member should contact the Exceptional Family Member Program-Medical (EFMP-M) office upon arrival; they are located at the Ross Medical Clinic on Goodfellow AFB.
-Please call 325-654-4672.
-For additional information on support services and resources for exceptional family members, please contact the Exceptional Family MemberProgram - Family Support (EFMP-FS) Coordinator located at the Airman andFamily Readiness Center.
+Please call 325-654-4371.
+For additional information on support services and resources for exceptional family members, please contact the Exceptional Family MemberProgram - Family Support (EFMP-FS) Coordinator by calling (325) 654-3893 or visit the Airman andFamily Readiness Center located in Bldg 145.

 DoDI 1315.19AFI 36-2110AFI 40-701